melange-re/melange-re.github.io/docs/rationale.md

 the beginning of the journey.
 The Melange team remains committed to continuously improving Melange, ensuring it remains a robust and efficient tool for OCaml developers targeting the JavaScript platform.
-The [roadmap](roadmap.md) includes short and long term goals for the project.
+The [roadmap](roadmap.md) page details past work and current goals of Melange.